 - To prevent usage of outdated methods of procedure and functioning.
 The checks will ensure that the healthcare firm uses only, modern and effective techniques which stick to international health standards.
 Also, ensuring that the quality of care improves.

-- A healthcare audit has the potential to expose the loopholes in organisational, service and medical departments of the firm.
+- A healthcare audit has the potential to expose the loopholes in organizational, service and medical departments of the firm.

-A healthcare audit is not a mere scrutiny but a very complex and long process, where authentic data is systematically organised, analysed and compiled to give room for improvements.
+A healthcare audit is not a mere scrutiny but a very complex and long process, where authentic data is systematically organized, analyzed and compiled to give room for improvements.

 It is essential to conduct such audits as they not only improve the quality of healthcare but also give room for medical development and improvement in the future, around probable lines.
 The scrutiny will lead to a much more efficient provision of healthcare in regulated environments where the professionals involved are more effective in their sphere of work and influence.